Posted by Geraldine Hunt on Tue, Jan 12th, 2021

 Well-established it may be, but ransomware is going nowhere.
 According to Kroll, a company that performs global investigations into cyber-risk, ransomware was the most observed threat in 2020.
-Here is a look at the impact that ransomware has had on the industry in 2020 and how to prevent ransomware in 2021.
+Here is a look at the impact that ransomware has had on the industry in 2020 and how to prevent ransomware attacks.

 The scourge of ransomware looks set to continue with an increase of 40% in ransomware attacks during Q3 of 2020.
 This equates to almost 200 million infections, globally.
 Some of the lowlights of ransomware in 2020 include:

 Increasing Ransoms and Ransomware The Leveler